OFS/opae-sdk/doc/src/fpga_tools/fpgamux/fpgamux.md

 `-G, --guid`

-   Specifies the GUID to use for the AFC enumeration.
+   Specifies the GUID to use for the resource enumeration.

 `-m, --muxfile <filepath.json>`